 The prize is awarded yearly in two categories, one in best water management practices and another one in best participatory, communication, awareness-raising and education practices.

 The prize is awarded at a special ceremony on World Water Day, 22 March.

-The Award is open to projects or programmes achieving particularly effective results in the field of water management or in raising awareness in water issues.
+The Award is open to projects, programmes or initiatives achieving particularly effective results in the field of water management or in raising awareness in water issues.

 The candidatures must be submitted through an independent nominating organisation in a letter of well reasoned justification, signed and dated by the presenter and accompanied by an application form duly filled.
 The letter should indicate the reasons why the candidature should be selected, describe background that corresponds to the objectives and criteria of the Award, and provide an assessment of the results achieved.
 Letters may be submitted in any of the official languages of the United Nations (Arabic, Chinese, English, French, Russian, and Spanish).
 Please note that self-nominations and direct approaches to members of the Selection Committee will disqualify any nominee from further consideration.

 The nominating organisation can be any organisation with sufficient knowledge about the candidate.
 You need to state your professional and/or business connection in relation to the best practice to avoid potential conflicts of interest.

 Submitters are encouraged to include the following supporting materials:

 The application period for the 2014 edition of the Award is closed.

 All submissions received will be acknowledged and assigned a catalogue number by UNW-DPAC for documentation purposes and for eventual inclusion in the Best Practices Database.
 UNW-DPAC shall inform all submitters the status of their submission.